mathlete22/mathlete22.github.io/_pages/about.md

 3. **natural language processing**

 in between occasional study sessions, i can be found at the football ground or on lichess or roaming around on my bicycle.

+and other than these, i love to read and share my knowledge with others (secretly i want to be a teacher).

 ### 🔧 some stuff that i know a bit...